codedragon/code_reviews/slides.md

 ### Reviewer:
-* wait to write comments until you have looked at all of the code, limits issues, clears questions
+* write comments only after you have looked at all of the code: limits issues, clears questions
 * ask for feedback, is this review helpful to you? imagine yourself reading your comments
 * find ways to complement the code

+### Reviewer (continued):
 * be humble, you could be mistaken
 * site evidence, verify beliefs, provide links
 * good enough is good enough